MonPlan/branding/catalog/GENERAL.md

 # General

+## Tagline

+The tagline represents what MonPlan is and shows the exciting factor of the tool being be built by the students.

+Some pre-approved taglines include:

+- _The Monash Course Planner for students, by students_

+The 'for students, by students' is a key here as it helps drive the Student Innovation Program being developed.

+While 'The Monash Course Planner' helps promote us as **the** course planning tool for Monash Students.

+- _The Monash Course Planning Tool for students, by students_

 ## Tone of Voice

 Please remember when developing frontend interfaces for MonPlan that you are also by extension representing Monash University.